-Thanks to FIWARE vision, industrial silos have been limited or removed, enhancing the development and implementation of Smart-Digital-Virtual Factory scenarios.
-These are enabled by the integration of 15

-FIWARE Generic Enablers and an additional 16 Generic Enablers currently under incubation, available in the FIWARE Catalogue [10].
+Therefore, thankful to FIWARE vision, industrial silos have been limited or either removed, enhancing the development and implementations of Smart-Digital-Virtual Factory scenarios.
+Those are enabled by the integration of 15 FIWARE Generic Enablers and of additional 16 Generic Enablers currently under incubation, available in the FIWARE Catalogue [2].

-The development and successful deployment of FIWARE solutions have been pursued through various projects and European initiatives.
-In the context of the FIWARE Marketplace [11], at least 19 applications in the manufacturing industry domain have been reported.
-In the context of the European Factories of the Future Research Association (EFFRA), around 17 European-funded projects have been classified in the Innovation Portal to use or develop "powered by FIWARE" solutions (see Figure 8).
+The development and successful deployment of the FIWARE solutions have been pursued via a different set of projects and European initiatives.
+In the context of the FIWARE Marketplace [3], at least 19 applications in the manufacturing industry domain have been reported.
+In the context of the European Factories of the Future Research Association (EFFRA), around 17 European funded projects have been classified in the Innovation Portal to use or develop "powered by FIWARE" solutions (see Figure 7).